INDIVIDUAL HERBS

 7. Cooked with grain-based liquor, it can be used for dysentery.

-8. it is the most commonly used fast-acting purgative in the Chinese pharmacopia.
+8. It is the most commonly used fast-acting purgative in the Chinese pharmacopia.

 9. People with irritable bowels may experience diarrhea and cramping if given any attacking purgative.